Laplacians in Various Dimensions and the Swampland: Maximal and Half-Maximal Supergravity

 with $c_{1,2}$ undetermined numerical coefficients.
 Notice that for large $\tau_2$, one finds again the exponential damping of the species scale predicted by the Distance Conjecture, along with the appropriate decay rate $1/\sqrt{8}$.
 Moreover, as $\lambda=3 \cdot 2^{-1/2}$ is the bigger coefficient, the bound $|\lambda_{\text{sp}}|\le 1/\sqrt{d-2}$ is respected for all solutions of the Laplace equation.
 We thus find the upper bound put forward in \cite{vandeHeisteeg:2023ubh} (see also \cite{Calderon-Infante:2023ler, Castellano:2023jjt}).
 Before proceeding, it is important to mention that one could also choose to work directly in terms of canonical variables, where the saxionic piece of the Laplacian reads instead as (cf. eq. \eqref{eq:IIboperator}) \beq \Delta_{\hat \tau} = \partial_{\hat \tau}^2 - \partial_{\hat \tau}\, . \eeq This will be useful when comparing the present discussion with 10d Type IIA in Section \ref{ss:10dIIA}.

 Lastly, notice that the constant terms we recover are not duality invariant, per se.
 This is expected from the fact that in order to perform the analysis we implicitly took the large $\tau_2$ regime to engineer our polynomial ansatz \eqref{eq:polynomialansatzIIB}, thereby selecting implicitly a certain fundamental domain.
-The remnant Weyl $\bZ_2$-duality symmetry acting on the saxionic slice of moduli space $\cT \cM_{(s)}$ via $\tau_2 \to \tau_2^{-1}$ --translating in the ansatz to the action $\lambda\to-\lambda$-- maps the Laplace constraint \eqref{eq:IIBlaplaceotro} to\footnote{Notice that the Laplacian is not invariant under this $\bZ_2$ symmetry despite being $SL(2,\bZ)$-invariant, since this is part of $SL(2,\bZ)$ only if $\tau_1=0$.}
+The remnant Weyl $\bZ_2$-duality symmetry acting on the saxionic slice of moduli space $\cT \cM_{(s)}$ (via $\lambda\to-\lambda$) maps the Laplace constraint \eqref{eq:IIBlaplaceotro} to\footnote{Notice that the Laplacian is not invariant under this $\bZ_2$ symmetry despite being $SL(2,\bZ)$-invariant, since this is part of $SL(2,\bZ)$ only if $\tau_1=0$.}

 whose associated roots are depicted in Figure \ref{fig:10dIIBcircle}.
 Finally, notice that the solution with $\lambda=-1/\sqrt{2}$ does not appear to dominate any asymptotic limit, since $\tau_2 = 0 \notin {\cal F}$.
 Indeed, by picking the only solution in the fundamental region $\lambda >0$, and using the $\bZ_2$-symmetry one can reconstruct the entire Type IIB species polytope \cite{Calderon-Infante:2020dhm,Calderon-Infante:2023ler}, as shown in Figure \ref{fig:10dIIBcircle}.